yussufbiyik/lego-store-stock-checker/readme.md

 ISC

 ## TODOs
-- [X] Stok oldukça cihaza bildirim gönderme
+- [X] Send push notifications when a product is in stock
-- [X] JWT ile ~~sadece sunucuyu kuran kişinin servise erişmesini~~ çoklu kullanıcı erişimi sağlama (aslında hiç gerek yok da, JWT kullanmak istedim.)
+- [X] Add multiple user support with JWT
-- [X] Dotenv ile önemli bilgilerin gizliliğini sağlama
+- [X] Hide juicy data from public using dotenv
-- [ ] Firebase üzerinde çalıştırılabilecek hale getirme
+- [ ] Running on firebase?
-- [X] readme dosyasında kullanım üzerine daha fazla detay verme
+- [X] Update readme.md with more details

 ## Screenshots
 ![Her ürünü kontrol ederse.](screenshots/cli.png)